 - Step Three: Use a process to recruit candidates not just word of mouth.

 Make it known all year long that you recruit and add new board members during a specific time of year.
 Give visibility to this important aspect of running your organization at special events, in your newsletter, when asked to do public speaking, all year-long.

 - Step Four: During the application process – get to know them as they get to know you.

 During the recruitment process invite candidates that fit the criteria you have already clearly defined.
 Hold interviews, have an application that candidates complete, and make sure you are “deciding” based on all of the criteria you have previously determined.

 Hold an orientation session BEFORE someone is appointed to the board to clearly spell out your agency expectations, especially about fundraising.
 Take time to determine if the person is a good fit.
 Having depth in your candidate pool allows you to not have to settle for “warm bodies.”

 - Step Five: Now that they are on board – how to ensure success?

 Have an annual board agreement or contract that gets signed and referred to throughout the year.
 See a sample here of an annual agreement focused solely on fundraising.
 Have an annual disclosure of conflicts of interest.
 Hold a full-blown orientation led by key volunteer leadership that is specific about meeting dates, fundraising expectations, subcommittee structure, additional time expectations around special events, and strategic planning.
 Put them to work in ways that honor their talents and areas of interest.

 Step Six: Provide data and information so they can hold themselves accountable.

-Here’s a link to one more article from Hildy Gotlieb that is a great compliment to this post: 10 “STOP” Signs on the Road to Board Recruitment.
+Here’s a link to another article from Hildy Gotlieb that’s an excellent compliment to this post: 10 “STOP” Signs on the Road to Board Recruitment.